 Image stabilisation (IS) can help, and we’re at a point in time where it’s more common for new cameras to have in-body image stabilisation (IBIS) than not.
 Not only does this feature let you expand your ability to shoot at slower shutter speeds, but it also allows manufacturers to add multi-shot high-resolution modes to some cameras.

-If you can afford a model with image stabilisation built-in, then this is worthwhile, as it works with all lenses, letting you save money when buying a lens without IS built-in.
+If you can afford a model with image stabilisation built-in, then this is worthwhile.
+It works with all lenses, letting you save money when buying a lens without IS built-in.

 Weather-sealing